concur/developer.concur.com/src/announcements/index.md

 ### 2021-06-18 :: June 2021 Release Notes Published

-SAP Concur has published the June 2021 release notes.
+The June 2021 release notes have been published.
 More details can be found on the [Release Notes](https://developer.concur.com/tools-support/release-notes/index.html) page.

 ### 2021-05-21 :: May 2021 Release Notes Published